DeepGAInS/GAInS/README.md

 - ['cluster_nuclei' subset of Kaggle2018](https://drive.google.com/drive/folders/1o_VoeV7Ip_jLbRCeRkaMgPzTx_XnceOO?usp=sharing)

 **Note:**
-1. For UOUC and Kaggle2018, the train, validation, and testing sets are divided by a ratio of 6:2:2 with random seeds.
+1. For ISBI2014, we follow the offical division of training, validation and testing.
+For UOUC and Kaggle2018, the training, validation, and testing sets are divided by a ratio of 6:2:2 with random seeds.
 2. We use the 'cluster_nuclei' subset of Kaggle2018 in the paper.
+If needed, please download the whole Kaggle2018 dataset from its offical website.

 ## Installation